dxw/playbook/src/govpress-unit/web-analytics.md

 ### Event tracking

-By default, pageviews are the only user interaction that Google Analytics will record.
+By default, page views are the only user interaction that Google Analytics will record.

 If there are specific events you want to track that Google Analytics will not